-- Always STOP the engine before transporting the machine, or working on it (refuelling, adjusting etc). - When transporting the machine in a vehicle, ensure the engine is OFF.
-Secure the machine in an upright position to prevent tip-over, machine damage or fuel spills.
+- Always STOP the engine before putting the machine down, transporting or working on it (refuelling, adjusting etc). - When transporting the machine in a vehicle, ensure the engine is OFF, the auger is disconnected, and the machine is secured in an upright position to prevent tip-over, machine damage or fuel spills.